-Submit everything to the lender: By this point, the lender will have your income, asset, and credit report information.
-Once it has all the required bid paperwork, your loan can go to “final approval.”
+By this point, the lender will have your income, asset, and credit report information.
+Once it has all the required bid paperwork, your loan can go to final approval.

-Close the loan: You will sign final documents, and the house is officially yours.
+You will sign the final mortgage documents, and the house is officially yours.

-FICO: FHA allows credit scores down to 580, although some lenders might require a score of 620-640 to qualify for a 203k.
-Still, that’s much lower than the 720+ you would probably need for a conventional construction loan.
+FHA allows credit scores as low as 580, although some lenders might require a score of 620-640 to qualify for a 203k loan.
+Still, that’s much lower than the 720 or higher you would probably need for a conventional construction loan.

-Down Payment: FHA requires just a 3.5 percent down payment, based on the purchase price + total project cost.
-For instance:
+FHA requires just a 3.5% down payment, based on the purchase price and total project cost.
+For example:

 - Total project cost: $25,000